Last updated on .

 Bell tower

-From the top, there are fantastic views of the lagoon and nearby islands, giving visitors a glimpse of what Venice and the lagoon may have looked like in ancient times.
+Climbing the bell tower is a great experience.
+It’s a long way up but it’s well worth it.
+You’ll get fantastic views of the lagoon and nearby islands, giving visitors a glimpse of how Venice and the lagoon may have looked in ancient times.
 You can also see both churches and the entire historical complex below.

-Historical complex from the bell tower in Torcello, Italy
+Historical complex from the bell tower of the Basilica of Santa Maria Assunta on Torcello, Italy

 Torcello Museum